Arrangements for payment of tuition/fees, room/board, and other charges are expected at the start of each semester.

 (Drop/Withdraw Date) – (Course Start Date) = % Elapsed Time

 Drops: 12.5% (census date) 100% (tuition & fees)

 One and two-day classes are excluded from refunds after the beginning session.

 In order to receive a refund, a student must first have contacted their advisor to complete the drop/withdraw process.
 Refund checks are issued by mail.
 If the student has an unpaid balance owed to the college the refund will be reduced by the amount of the unpaid balance.
 Students who have credit balances will receive a refund within 30 days.

 If you are receiving a financial aid refund check, you will receive it within 14 calendar days from the date it posts to your student account.
 First-time borrowers have to wait 30 days from the first day of class before their loans can be disbursed.

 A student has the right to release non-directory information about their educational records to specific individuals, businesses or organizations.
 Records pertaining to enrollment information, class attendance, student billing, account holds, financial aid, athletic, or residence hall experiences, as examples, can be designated to others and revoked at the student’s discretion.
 Forms for Permission to Release Non-Directory Information can be obtained in any campus Welcome Center, at the college website or found on the Students section of CampusWeb.

-Students initiate this process by submitting a written request for exception to an add, drop, or withdrawal deadline or to a college financial policy as outlined on Student Accounts or Residence Life documents and handbooks.
+Students initiate this process by submitting a written request for an exception to an add, drop, or withdrawal deadline or to a college financial policy as outlined in Student Accounts or Residence Life documents and handbooks.

 The request is submitted to firstname.lastname@example.org

-The request should include: Student’s name and contact information, what the student would like to have happen and why.
+The request should include Student’s name and contact information, what the student would like to have happened and why.
 Also, documentation that provides evidence that unusual circumstances prevented the student from taking action within standard deadlines.